batunalbant/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ---

-**Task 1: Derivation of the Orbital Period and Orbital Radius Relationship**
+**Derivation of the Orbital Period and Orbital Radius Relationship**

 To derive the relationship between the square of the orbital period and the cube of the orbital radius, we start by considering a body of mass \( m \) orbiting a much larger central body of mass \( M \) in a circular orbit.
 The forces acting on the orbiting body include: